 Cool, as everyone knows, is a trait that can be possessed but not acquired.
 You either have it or you do not.
-"Gordon was cool be-fore I knew what cool was," the CNN anchor Anderson Cooper recently told this reporter.
-Mr. Cooper's relationship with Gordon Parks begain in boyhood and continued until the older man's death in 2006, at age 93.
-Throughout that time, Mr. Parks maintained a close friendship with Mr. Cooper's mother, the heiress and entrepreneur Gloria Vanderbilt, one that long outlived its early romantic phase.
+"Gordon was cool be-fore I knew what cool was," the CNN anchor and the wild cool was, the CAN altern Anderson Cooper recently told this report-er Mr. Cooper's relationship with Gordon Parks begain in boyhood and continued until the older man's death in 2006, at age 93.
+Throughout that time, Mr. Parks main-tained a close friendship with Mr. Cooper's mother, the heiress and entrepreneur Glo-ria Vanderbilt, one that long outlived its early romantic phase.

-ria Vanderbilt, one that long outlived its early romantic phase.

-Cool is also trickly, as Mr. Cooper noted.
-It can be a loaded adjective - fraught, easy to misinterpret and just as simple to deploy dismissively.
-Yet, looking at paparazzi photos of Mr. Cooper's mother and Mr. Parks through the decades, the eye often goes not to the noted society beauty with her elongated swans, neck but to her mustachiogated swans, neck but to her mustachiogated swans neck but to her mustachiogated swans or Bermbe cravats or Scottish tweeds.
+ria Vanderbilt, one that long outlived is early romantic phase.
+Cool is also tricky, as Mr. Cooper noted, It can be a loaded adjective - Fraught, easy to misinterpret and just as simple to deploy dismissively.
+Yet, looking at paparazzi pho-tos of Mr. Cooper's mother and Mr. Parks through the decades, the eye often goes not to the noted society beauty with her elon-gated swarhs neck but to her mustachioed companion in his tuxedo or roll-neck cash-meres or Hermès cravats or Scottish Whom herschongt Hongy Louis Cate

-weeds.
-When the academic Henry Louis Cates

-When the academic Henry Louis Cates

-Jef first met Mr. Parks, what struck him was

-how shockingly handsome a man he was.

-When Frank Yablans, the onetime head of

-Paramount Pictures who would later hire

-Mr. Parks to direct "Leadbelly," a biopic of

-the blues singer Huddie Ledbetter, remem-bered his first meeting with him, he de-scribed the dirt farmer's son as "a New York

-sophisticate but with the touch of the com-mon man."
+There of the first standard of socials when the academic Henry Louis Gates Jr first met Mr Parks, what struck him was how shockingly handsome a man he was.
+When Frank Yablast, the one-time head of Paramount Pictures who would later hire Mr. Parks to direct "Leadbelly" a biopic of the blues singer Huddie Ledbetter, remem-bered his first meeting with him, he de-scribed the dirt farmer's son as "a New York sophisticate but with the touch of the com-mon man."

-What astounded the actor Richard Roundtree about Mr. Parks when he was cast to play a suave and unflappable Harlem detective-and, in a sense, the first Black superhero - in "Shaft," was how closely the character resembled the director himself.
+What astounded the actor Richard Roundtree about Mr. Parks when he was cast to play a suave and unflappable Harlem detective - and, in a sense, the first Buck superspace... in Stole's use, here Black superhero - in "Shaft," was how closely the character resembled the direc-tor himself.